 Fiction, Popular Non-Fiction and Downloadable Audiobooks

-Axis 360 – is our collection of ebooks and audiobooks that you can “check out” onto your own device.
+Axis 360 – is our collection of ebooks and audiobooks that you can "check out" onto your own device.
 You can use this on any laptop (mac or pc), Android or iOS device.
+You can also use a Kindle Fire.
 You borrow the book from the library and in three weeks it will disappear.
-You will need to download an app or Adobe Digital Editions to read/listen to the books you choose.
+You will need to download an app or a PDF/ePub reader to read/listen to the books you choose.
 Links for all three can be found on the Axis 360 page.
 You can see what we have by going to our Axis 360 site or by searching the catalog.
-Books available through this method will show up if you search the catalog and there will be a link in the record to take you to the Axis 360 site.
+You can search for a specific title or you can search under Axis 360 ebook or Axis 360 audiobook.
+If you find something in the catalog, you will be able to check out the book from there, using the download button.
+All you need is your Lovett ID#, which is your library card number.
+Your pin is the last four numbers of your ID or 1111.
+If you go to the Axis 360 page (the Magic Wall), you will check out using this combination: lions and your Lovett ID (all lower case, no spaces).
+Your pin is your ID.
 This collection is more fiction than non-fiction, but includes many of the books you are required to read for your classes (in case you leave home without your print copy!).
-We will be adding to it every month, so please ask if there is something you’d like us to have in this format.
-We’ll see if it is available – if it is, we’ll get it.
-If not, we’ll put it on our wishlist for you.
+We will be adding to it every month, so please ask if there is something you'd like us to have in this format.
+We'll see if it is available – if it is, we'll get it.
+If not, we'll put it on our wishlist for you.

-For basic instructions, please download the following file:
+For basic instructions, please download the following files: